mwoodburn/mwoodburn/content/project/paper/index.md

 ---
-title: Validating model output in the absence of ground truth data: A COVID-19 case study using the Simulator of Infectious Disease Dynamics in North Carolina (SIDD-NC) model
+title: Validating model output in the absence of ground truth data.
+A COVID-19 case study using the Simulator of Infectious Disease Dynamics in North Carolina (SIDD-NC) model
 date: 2024-10-26
 external_link: ''
 tags: